christoforosl/rest-results/README.md

 # RestResult

 ## Overview
+This library includes only one file: `RestResult`

-`RestResult` is a Java class designed to encapsulate the result of a REST API operation.
+This is a Java class designed to encapsulate the result of a REST API operation.
 It includes the status, result data, and error information.
 The class provides static factory methods for creating instances representing successful or error results.

 ## Features